jf-eirinha/417/content/blog/typescript-and-redux/index.md

 description: Description of my way to use Typescript with Redux in a React application
 ---

-When I first started using Typescript one particular area in which I add to spend some time thinking about type annotations was Redux.
+When I first started using Typescript one particular area in which I had to spend some time thinking about type annotations was Redux.
 At the time I looked at two very good resources for this: Redux's official documentation, and [this](https://github.com/piotrwitek/react-redux-typescript-guide) public repo built with various contributions from the React community, containing practical recipes for using Typescript and Redux.

 Having read those and after several iterations while adding and changing features, I got to what I currently think of my ideal way to type and organize the different Redux elements.